Are you sitting comfortably? Now we’ll begin…

 I looked at how John Lewis used behind-the-scenes footage to raise brand awareness in my last blog: How To Build Relationships With Video Communications.
-Here’s the complete advert, a great example of a brand using storytelling:

 In this instance John Lewis has identified their core story as being of a brand that has been part of our lives, and our ancestor’s for 150 years; and that JL has continually evolved during that time.
 There can’t be many of us who don’t identify with parts of this video; I can’t help smiling at Action Man on his zip wire every time I watch it!
 This is what great storytelling is all about; discovering your brand’s core story, the story that will resonate most with your target audience.

 Just as stories evolve over the years, so should yours.
 In fact for those brands who have several different target audiences there is room to create specific stories for each demographic.
 As your brand develops, grows and changes, your core story will too.
 John Lewis won’t be celebrating a significant anniversary again for some considerable time; however the core message that John Lewis has been part of our lives, a national institution, will remain.
 Creative storytellers will find new ways to sell the John Lewis story to us.